 The III-VI-II-V follows a similar progression.
 The difference with this pattern resides in the first chord.
-But familiarizing yourself with patterns like the I-IV-II-V will help you to slide into less conventional jazz progressions without difficulty.
+But familiarizing yourself with patterns like the I-IV-II-V will help you to slide into less conventional jazz progressions and jazz blues without difficulty.

 Mastering the I-VI-II-V Chord Progression

-Another common, and beautiful jazz chord progression involves the I-VI-II-V pattern.
+Another common, and beautiful jazz chord progression involves the I-VI-II-V pattern, ending with the V chord.
 Study bass has a great table that shows you this chord progression in every key.
 For example, if you’d like to find this pattern in the key of C, the chords will operate as follows:

 / Cmaj7 / Am7 / Dm7 / G7 /